alexandra-chron/siatl/README.md

 # Plot visualization

 Visdom is used to visualized metrics during training.
 You should start the server through the command line (using tmux or screen) by typing ```visdom```.
+You will be then able to see the visualizations by going to http://localhost:8097 in your browser.

 Check here for more: https://github.com/facebookresearch/visdom#usage

 # Training